VIB-PSB/MINI-AC/docs/pipeline_configuration.md

 }
 ```

 MINI-AC was developed in an SGE computer cluster, for which we used the configuration below.
 This was used to run the genome-wide mode on maize using an input dataset of ~600,000 MOA-seq peaks.
 For smaller datasets, the memory values can be further reduced.
-Addionally, for Arabidopsis, a species with a smaller genome, less memory can also be used.
+Additionally, for Arabidopsis, a species with a smaller genome, less memory can also be used.

 ```nextflow
 executor {